History of Detroit: Labor unions

-As Detroit become more industrialized, workers banded together to establish labor unions, such as the United Auto Workers in 1940.
+As Detroit became more industrialized, workers banded together to establish labor unions, such as the United Auto Workers in 1940.
 These unions settled wage, time, and benefit disputes with manufacturers.
 Though labor unions were less powerful than the manufacturers themselves, they shaped much of the development of Detroit's labor market, especially during World War II.
 Over 50% of Detroit's laborers belonged to a union by 1950, which in theory increased their image as "one unified body" from a manufacturer's perspective.
 With so many employees involved in unions, manufacturers were more prone to listening to their demands, which established a good working relationship between both parties, and led to "economic security and employment stability" for unionized laborers.

 Despite these benefits, however, labor unions were less beneficial toward people of color, especially African Americans.
 Their decisions often allowed, or even reinforced, discriminatory hiring practices by prioritizing white males compared to African American workers.
 They rarely vouched for African Americans in management positions, leading to most hired African Americans working entry-level positions for years.
 This created a long-standing falsified reputation of African Americans in the industrial sector: since few were given the opportunity to be in management positions, employers automatically—and wrongly—assumed they did not deserve to be.

 Like most things, labor unions showcased both the positives and negatives of Detroit's history.
 They were created to grant more transparency between workers and their employers, but only reinforced the socio-economic divide between white workers and workers of color.
 Over time, however, the role of the union has become more diversified.
 In the later years of the Great Depression, unions like the United Auto Workers partnered with African American churches and civil rights organizations like the NAACP to integrate African American workers into the benefits that other workers already received.
 They increased African American membership, vouched for more civil rights in the workforce, and are a large reason for the increase in African American employment during World War II, when factories and manufacturers were in need of more workers.
 In fact, labor activism during the later 20th century increased influence of union leaders in the city such as Jimmy Hoffa of the Teamsters and Walter Reuther of the autoworkers.

 The unionization process in autos was led by CIO organizers.
 The strongest response came not from semi-skilled assembly line men, but from the militant leadership of skilled tool and die makers of Irish ethnicity.
 They had been complacent during the late 1920s but reacted with extreme militancy to the hardships of the depression.
 Following the success of the sit down strikes at General Motors, non-unionized, semi-skilled workers followed suit in numerous plants in 1937.
 They were supported by the pro-union mood of the city, the New Deal's permissive political climate, and Governor Frank Murphy's pro-labor sympathies.
 They won many concessions and formed numerous locals outside the auto industry.
 Ford, however, successfully resisted unions until 1941.